 Once you start gathering reviews, you’ll need to commit time to read and respond to them.
 Our guide, Devote Time to Read and Respond to Reviews of Your Business, can help you take on this task.

-Log into your owner’s portal for more articles and step-by-step guides to help you grow your business.
+Now that you've learned how to ask for Google reviews, log into your owner’s portal for more articles and step-by-step guides to help you grow your business.